 Faculty, nonprofit leaders, and ministers focus on the role of patience while working side-by-side with young people and why connecting purpose with patience is important for youth development and future orientation.

 About the Panelists

-Dr. Benjamin Houltberg was the former Associate Professor of Human Development at the Thrive Center in the Fuller Graduate School of Psychology.
-His research centers on relational factors that impact emotional health within high-stress environments.
-Much of his current work is on the role of identity development and character virtues in sport as they relate to emotional health and athletic performance.
-He is also a founding member of Hope Sports.
+Benjamin Houltberg was the former associate professor of human development at the Thrive Center.
+As a developmental scientist, his research centers on relational factors that impact emotional health within high-stress environments.
+Much of his work is on the role of identity development and character virtues in sport as they relate to emotional health and athletic performance.
+He currently serves as the president and CEO of the Search Institute.

 Tasneem Noor is the author of the best-selling book, The Faith Connection.
 As an emerging faith leader, her mission is to establish thriving, peaceful communities where conversations of faith build bridges of compassion and collaboration.
-She is the founder of Noor Enterprises: SOULful Transformation, and serves as the Program Co-Director for NewGround: A Muslim-Jewish Partnership for Change and Interfaith Minister-in-Residence.
+She is the founder of Noor Enterprises: SOULful Transformation, and serves as the program co-director for NewGround: A Muslim-Jewish Partnership for Change and Interfaith Minister-in-Residence.

 Harlan Redmond is the former executive director of Harambee Ministries.
 During his time as executive director, he restored an organization that has been the force of systemic change in the struggling Northwest Pasadena area.
 His work includes forming a transitional home for single mothers, a community garden and feeding program, and The PUSH Catering.
 He has also spoken at local churches and communities about racial reconciliation.